kritagya93/kritagya93.github.io/_pages/about.md

 ## News
-* [11/23] Second position awarded to MTSU graduate student **Samir Poudel** for his poster presentation on **Empowering AI’s Trust and Big Data Resources in Healthcare Industry with Blockchain** at the <i> ACM Mid-Southeast Conference </i> in Gatlinburg, Tennessee
+* [11/23] Second position awarded to MTSU graduate student **Samir Poudel** for his poster presentation on "**Empowering AI’s Trust and Big Data Resources in Healthcare Industry with Blockchain**" at the <i> ACM Mid-Southeast Conference </i> in Gatlinburg, Tennessee

 * [11/23] Best Paper Award for "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" at <i> 2023 Fifth IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (TPS-ISA) </i>